mhwlng/streamdeck-elite/README.md

 `%appdata%\Elgato\StreamDeck\Plugins\com.mhwlng.elite.sdPlugin`

+To uninstall : select 'more actions' in the streamdeck application, find the plugin and select uninstall.

-To uninstall, stop the Stream Deck application:
+or stop the Stream Deck application:

 `c:\Program Files\Elgato\StreamDeck\StreamDeck.exe`

 and delete the com.mhwlng.elite.sdPlugin directory.

+The button configurations are not stored in the plugin directory.

+Note that the entire plugin directory is deleted when uninstalling. (including any images that you may have manually put there yourself)

+After uninstalling and re-installing the plugin, all the button definition should still be there.

 Some example button images can be found in the source code images directory.

 The com.mhwlng.elite.sdPlugin directory contains a pluginlog.log file, which may be useful for troubleshooting.

+Best is to create a separate directory for the images, so that they are not deleted when uninstalling/reinstalling the plugin.

-Also see companion application for Logitech Flight Instrument Panel :
+Also see companion application for Logitech Flight Instrument Panel and VR :

 https://github.com/mhwlng/fip-elite